OpenTherm Gateway

 Configuration

-To add the OpenTherm Gateway integration to your Home Assistant instance, use this My button:
+To add the OpenTherm Gateway device to your Home Assistant instance, use this My button:

 Manual configuration steps